olimah/caesarcipher/README.md

-README for caesarcipher
+README for caesarcipher:

-caesarcipher is an implementation of the traditional Caesar Cipher Encryption Algorithm with an extension to all ASCII characters.

-It is written in the C programing language.
+caesarcipher is an implementation of the traditional Caesar Cipher encryption algorithm with an extension to all printable ASCII characters.
+It has been written in C and is released under a BSD License.

-In it's current form, caesarcipher can be run but is not yet intact.